 - Legal Permits

-- 9′ Basement Foundation Wall (basement suites)
+- 9′ Basement Foundation Wall (for basement suites)

-- Additional Side Entry
+- An Additional Side Entry

 - Additional Furnace & Hot Water Tank